Lions (United Rugby Championship): Super Rugby 2019–2020, Covid-19 Pandemic and Super Rugby Unlocked

 The 2019 season would prove to be De Bruin's last season and would also be the first season since 2015 in which the Lions would miss the play-off spot as they finished 9th on the table with an 8–8 record.
 The season started on a positive with a first win in Argentina but back to back derby defeats to the Bulls (12–30) and Stormers (19–17) would be an indicator of things to come.
-The team rebounded to win their next 3 games including overturning a 28 point defect against the Rebels before another home derby defeat to the Sharks (5–42) confirmed that the Lions were not the same side that made it to 3 successive finals.
+The team rebounded to win their next 3 games including overturning a 28-point defect against the Rebels before another home derby defeat to the Sharks (5–42) confirmed that the Lions were not the same side that made it to 3 successive finals.
 The following Australia/New Zealand tour would also produce a mixed bag of results with a solid win over the Chiefs (23–17), a game made controversial as the Lions management switched the starting and reserve hookers around just before kick-off, sandwiched between losses to the Brumbies (31–20) and the Crusaders (36–10).
 Back to back home victories against the Waratahs (29–28) and the Highlanders (38–29) gave the team a chance at the play-offs but they lost 3 of their last 4 games (Sharks, Hurricanes and Bulls) with a sole derby victory against the Stormers (41–22) their only consolation.

 The 2020 season would be viewed as a reset as the continuous loss of star players over the previous 2 seasons (including the likes of Malcom Marx (2019), Franco Mostert (2019), Faf De Klerk (2017), Jaco Kriel(2017), Ruan Dreyer(2017), Rohan Janse Van Rensburg (2017) and Ruan Combrink (2019) as well as an injury forced retirement to captain Warren Whitley (2019), all of whom had been capped internationally) had slowly been taking a toll combined with a new coaching team headed by Ivan Van Rooyen.

-The season started horribly with reverses to the Jaguares,Sormers and 3 losses on tour to the Waratahs,Blues and Rebels with only 1 victory against the Reds (27–20).
-The season was then called off owing to the Covid19 pandemic.
+The season started horribly with reverses to the Jaguares, Sormers and 3 losses on tour to the Waratahs, Blues and Rebels with only 1 victory against the Reds (27–20).
+The season was then called off owing to the COVID-19 pandemic.

-Later in the year, SA Rugby would set up a South African only Super Rugby competition (Super Rugby Unlocked) with the Cheetahs,Pumas and Griquas all invited.
-The Lions would win 1 of their 4 completed games (with 2 games called off due to the Pandemic) and finished 5th.
+Later in the year, SA Rugby set up a South African only Super Rugby competition (Super Rugby Unlocked) with the Cheetahs, Pumas and Griquas all invited.
+The Lions won 1 of their 4 completed games (with 2 games called off due to the COVID pandemic) and finished 5th.

-URC and other European rugby (2021–present)
+Post Covid-19 and Europe (2021–present)

 Rainbow Cup (2021)

 In 2021, it was announced that the Stormers, Bulls, Sharks and Lions would join the Pro14 (at the expense of the Cheetahs and Kings) with an intermediate tournament dubbed the Rainbow Cup was set up.

 The tournament would have 2 conferences, an SA only conference and a joint Irish-Scottish-Italian-Welsh conference with the winners to face each other in a one off final.